Kikouji Temple

 Lotus Road: Mid-June to Mid-August

-Ullambana Sermon: 3rd Saturday and Sunday of July - Seasonal Flower Information
+Urabon Sermon: Two days on Saturday and Sunday in July (dates change each year) - Seasonal Flower Information

 - Lotus Flowers: Mid-June to Mid-August, 200 Pots